johh/three-effectcomposer/README.md

 ##Testing
 Testing is done with mocha in a Chromium environment using puppeteer.

 Right now, only rudimentary tests are implemented.
-The structure of all classes is compared to their original counterparts. **The behavior is not tested.**
+The structure of each class is compared to its original counterpart. **The behavior is not tested.**

 ##Credits